0LNetworkCommunity/libra-legacy-v6/ol/documentation/rulebook.md

 ## Rewards

-- Rewards are paid at the end of each "Epoch", daily at 16:00 UTC.
+- Rewards are paid at the end of each "Epoch" daily.

 - The majority of the rewards will go to Validator Nodes, you'll need a cloud host to be successful at this (you can't do this with a laptop, and you need to be somewhat technical).
 Transaction fees are the principal source of rewards, but they can be augmented by Guaranteed Minimum subsidies.